 Welcome from Peter Atterton, Chair

 The philosophy faculty includes nine core faculty and four lecturers.
 We offer strengths in ancient philosophy, philosophy of mind, metaphysics, logic, ethics (theoretical and applied), Continental philosophy, Biomedical Ethics, Philosophy of Race, LGBTQ Studies, Feminism, and Asian philosophy.
 The Philosophers at SDSU place a very strong emphasis on excellence in teaching as well as research.
 Our philosophy courses enjoy an excellent reputation among SDSU students who generally rate them very highly.
-In our efforts to encourage a life-long love of learning, we have had the joy of seeing both our undergraduates and M.A. students go on to Ph.D. programs at Princeton, Cornell, UCSD, USC, and Florida State University, some with full scholarships.
+In our efforts to encourage a life-long love of learning, we have had the joy of seeing both our undergraduates and M.A. students go on to Ph.D. programs in the humanities at Princeton, Columbia, UCSD, UC Santa Barbara, Marquette, SUNY Binghamton, and Florida State University, some with full scholarships.

 Our international faculty have trained at first-rate academic institutions in both the US and abroad.
 Some have won awards from the National Endowment for the Humanities and the Fulbright Association.
 They sit on the boards of professional associations and philosophy journals, and write cutting-edge articles and books.

 I invite you to become acquainted with the Philosophy Department through our public events.
 Each October we hold three annual conferences: the Student Philosophy Conference, and the SoCal Philosophy Conference.
 We also organize a Philosophy colloquia series and hold an annual Philosophy Student Research Symposium.
 Our annual newsletter will keep you informed of upcoming events as well as exciting news about the Department.

 Professor of Philosophy and Chair of the Department

 Director of the Institute for Ethics